Lingaro/magento2-module-config/README.md

     ``` bin/magento orba:config --files myConfiguration.csv ```

-The command clears all cache automatically, so changes should be immediately visible.
+The command clears all caches automatically, so changes should be immediately visible.

 ### Csv format